Nicholas-BI/bakery-efficiency-score/README.md

 # Bakery Story: Recipe Efficiency Dashboard (Power BI)

-A Power BI dashboard for *Bakery Story* players that ranks recipes based on your personal goals—Profit, Cook Time, Servings, and XP—using dynamic sliders and exponent‑based scoring.
+A Power BI dashboard for *Bakery Story* players that ranks recipes based on your personal goals—Profit, Cook Time, Servings, and XP—using dynamic sliders and exponent‑based scoring of ratio-normalized metrics.

 ---